About the PERLC Training Catalog

 - Exercises and drills: Materials for exercises and drills meant to be delivered in-person.

 - Toolkits and guides: Documents guiding users through processes and best practices they can implement in their organization.

 The PHEP Capabilities were developed by the CDC to identify and describe preparedness training and workforce development priorities for state and local public health departments.
-A detailed description of the capabilities can be found here.

 Courses and other materials are hosted on their developer's website, external to this website.
 Accessing a course will require registering on the site where it is hosted.
 Most courses will be accessed through TRAIN, a national public health learning network managed by the Public Health Foundation.